 Output.
 Launch kit, quarterly review notes, retainer if it makes sense.

-A two-week intensive to find the strategic paragraph the brand has been missing.
+A two week intensive to find the strategic paragraph the brand has been missing.

-End-to-end visual identity, built from strategy down to the last template.
+End to end visual identity, built from strategy down to the last template.

 For brands that have launched and need the system kept honest as they grow.